ruimalheiro/training-custom-llama/README.md

 # Llama-style transformer and multi-node / multi-GPU training

 This is a small project for educational purposes that implements an LLM in pure PyTorch.
-It also includes scripts for data preparation and multi-node / multi-GPU training with Torch DDP.
+It also includes scripts for data preparation and multi-node / multi-GPU training.

 This repo demonstrates:
 - Llama 3 like baseline architecture in pure PyTorch
-- Multi-node training with PyTorch DDP
+- Multi-node / multi-GPU training
 - Multiple training methods (SFT, distill, DPO)

 **NOTE**: